aenavidad/historical-series-re-Belize/work/aug-22/log.md

 - start 22.47
 - `git` check passed (`osf` check thought not needed)
 - continue review of version control and backup rules in `ctrl-storage-review-0.md`
+- finish writing `ctrl-storage-review-0.md` on 19 aug 2022 6.12 am
+- started tagging of files for data extraction in `null`